shopwareLabs/ApiSchemaSplitter/README.md

 ### Bruno

 Import Collection **>** OpenAPI V3 Spec **>** Select files from bundeled paths or tags **>** Select folder where you want to save the collection **>** Import

-_Note: Bruno sometimes has problems with identical collection names and cannot import if there are several identical collection names.
-Try renaming the collection, restart bruno and import the split/bundled file again._

 ## Ressources